 Priority 1: Tires and Wheels

-The single most impactful modification for capability.
-Stock Tacoma tires are adequate for pavement but limit off-road performance.
+This is the single most impactful upgrade you can make.
+Stock Tacoma tires are fine for commuting but limit you significantly off-road.

-- Popular choices: BFGoodrich KO2, Falken Wildpeak AT3W, Toyo Open Country AT III
+- Tires I’ve run or trust: BFGoodrich KO2, Falken Wildpeak AT3W, Toyo Open Country AT III

-- Wheel offset: Stock or slightly negative offset (0 to -12mm) for wider stance
+- Wheel offset: Stock or slightly negative (0 to -12mm) for wider stance

 Priority 2: Suspension

-A proper suspension upgrade improves both capability and ride quality while supporting added weight from gear.
+A proper suspension upgrade improves both trail capability and ride quality while handling the added weight from gear.

 - Entry level: Bilstein 5100s with aftermarket springs ($600-$900)